arangodb/velocypack/Jason.md

     format described above) earlier offsets reside at lower addresses.
     Offsets are measured from the start of the Jason value.

-NRITEMS is a single number as described above.

-Nonempty arrays have a small header including their byte length, then all the subvalues and an index table containing offsets to the subvalues and finally the number of subvalues.
-To find the index table, find the end, then the number of subvalues and from that the base of the index table, considering how wide its entries are.
+Nonempty arrays have a small header including their byte length, the number of subvalues, then all the subvalues and finally an index table containing offsets to the subvalues.
+To find the index table, find the number of subvalues, then the end, and from that the base of the index table, considering how wide its entries are.

 For types 0x02 to 0x05 there is no offset table and no number of items.